FZJ-IEK3-VSA/RESKit/README.md

 See the [Examples page](Examples/)

+If you intend to use ETHOS.RESKit.Wind please follow the following instructions:
+- Download ERA5 and further datasets: LINK
+If you have purchased PowerCurves from thewindpower.net, please use the following script to process them: LINK.
+You can find an example on how to use ETHOS.RESKit.Wind here: [ETHOS.RESKit.Wind.ipynb](Examples/ETHOS.RESKit.Wind.ipynb)

 ## Docker

 We are looking into making RESKit accessible in a docker container.
 Check back later for more info!